Waterproof Phones - Are They Really a Thing?

 Many manufacturers offer waterproof phones to draw buyers and to provide users with an extra level of durability.
 Check out Navi’s Phone Navigator page to discover excellent waterproof phones, or consider the four below, each known for their durability and waterproof functionality.

-The Samsung Galaxy S22 series, which includes the Galaxy S22 Ultra, already has a lot going for it, but these phones’ waterproof durability is just one more feather in the proverbial cap.
-As IPX8-rated phones, they can withstand submersion in water down to 1.5 m or 5 feet for up to 30 minutes.
+The Samsung Galaxy S24 series, which includes the Galaxy S24 Ultra, already has a lot going for it, but these phones’ waterproof durability is just one more feather in the proverbial cap.
+As IP68-rated phones, they can withstand submersion in water down to 1.5 m or 5 feet for up to 30 minutes and are fully dust-proof.

-Then there’s the highly regarded Apple iPhone 13 series.
-This series of phones, particularly the iPhone 13 Pro Max, is fantastic regarding waterproof functionality.
+Then there’s the highly regarded Apple iPhone 15 series.
+This series of phones, particularly the iPhone 15 Pro Max, is fantastic regarding waterproof functionality.
 Each phone is rated IP68, so they’re not only waterproof; they’re also dust resistant.
-Specifically, these phones can be submerged down to 6 m of water for 30 minutes.
-You can drop them in a pool and retrieve them to find them still functioning!
+Specifically, these phones can be submerged down to 6 meters of water (AKA about 20 feet) for 30 minutes.
+You can drop them in a pool and retrieve them to find them still functioning half an hour later!

-Google's Pixel 4 XL is a stellar device from start to finish.
-But this smartphone is also waterproof and rated IP68: the same as the iPhone 13 series of devices.
+The Google Pixel 8 Series offers stellar devices from start to finish.
+The Google Pixel 8 smartphone is also waterproof and rated IP68: the same as the iPhone 15 series of devices.
 It's both waterproof and dust resistant, so it is highly durable and should last for a long time to come.
 The screen is also large, making it a popular choice for viewing media and playing some of the most popular mobile games.

 Other excellent features include a Qualcomm chipset and an excellent OLED display that goes from edge to edge.
 Google’s virtual assistant and other features, like 6 GB of RAM and a quality dual camera system, make it one of the best phones in the modern market overall, not just for its waterproof durability.